Physical and archaeology: modern detection tools

 • Modern technologies for a more scientific and precise approach to archaeology.

-The conjunction of physics and archaeology has enabled access to modern detection methods that revolutionize how we explore and discover our past.
+The conjunction of physics and archaeology has enabled access to modern detection methods that revolutionize the way we explore and discover our past.
 Thanks to technological advancements, tools such as laser remote sensing (LiDAR) and geophysics provide valuable information without harming buried remains.
 This article highlights these innovative tools and their impact on contemporary archaeology.

 Geophysics: a revolution for archaeology

 Geophysics has become an essential tool for archaeologists.
-By using various survey techniques, researchers can explore the subsurface in search of remains without conducting invasive excavations.
+By using various prospection techniques, researchers can explore the subsurface in search of remains without conducting invasive excavations.
 Methods such as magnetometry, electrical resistivity, and acoustics are employed to produce images of underground architecture, revealing secrets of our buried history.

 Geophysical detection techniques

-LiDAR technology: a new era for surveys
+LiDAR technology: a new era for prospection

 Applications of LiDAR in archaeology